PelionIoT/mbl-tools/README.md

 ./mbl-tools/build-mbl/run-me.sh --builddir my-build-dir --outputdir artifacts --downloaddir my-downloads-dir -- --branch master --machine raspberrypi3-mbl
 ```

-The build scripts will by default create the build and output directories
+The build scripts will create by default the build and output directories
-if they doesn't exist.
+if they don't exist.

 Use the --help option to the run-me.sh script to get brief usage
 information.